grvty-labs/django-openpay/README.md

 *   v0.2
     *   Fixed the aspect of internationalization using `ugettext` and `ugettext_lazy`.
-    *   Moved the functionality from the `save` in all models to their corresponding signal.
+    *   Moved the functionality from the `save` function in all models to their corresponding signal.
 (In order to prevent errors from the `save` overwrite).
+    *   Moved the functionality from the `delete` function in all models to their corresponding signal.
+(In order to prevent errors from the `delete` overwrite).
-    *   New exceptions types added.
+    *   New exception types added.
     *   The `django-admin` now displays more information in each model's list.
+    *   Added the `get_readonly_fields` function to all models, to prevent changes in the instances that will NOT be reflected in the Openpay Admin.
+    *   Improved the Charges model.
     *   The `testing` folder was included with some simple configurations to experiment with this package.
     *   `MANIFEST.in` was updated to prevent `setuptools` from uploading trash.